thatcube/Cubed-CSS/README.md

 ### Lightweight

-Cubed.css is written with as little CSS as possible, but still provides most of the components you'll need to build clean and elegant webpages.
+Cubed CSS is written with as little CSS as possible, but still provides most of the components you'll need to build clean and elegant webpages.
 It's small in size and easy to get started.

 ### Responsive & Accessible